100 Days of Rejection Challenge: overcome your fear of rejection

 Sometimes, effort alone isn’t enough to reach our goals.

 At age 30, he was a marketing manager for a company, but he wasn’t going anywhere.
 Jia felt stuck and stagnant.
-And he says, it’s not because he wasn’t putting in the effort, it was because he was afraid of rejection.
+And he says it’s not because he wasn’t putting in the effort.
+It was because he was afraid of rejection.
 That was the obstacle.

-So, Jia decided that he wanted to become a better leader.
-A better person.
+So, Jia decided that he wanted to become a better leader—a better person.

-• He found a bunch of inspirational articles with obvious clichés like, “don’t take it personally, just overcome it.”
+• He found a bunch of inspirational articles with obvious clichés like, “Don’t take it personally, just overcome it.”

 100 days of rejection challenge – Strategy #1: Go out there and get rejected 100 times to desensitize yourself from the pain of rejection

-The goal was at the end of 30 days of rejection, you desensitize yourself from the pain of rejection.
+The goal was that at the end of 30 days of rejection, you desensitize yourself from the pain of rejection.

 Overcoming Rejection – Strategy #2: Run away when they say no